datacontract/odcs-workshop-2h/README.md

 # Hands-on Workshop on Data Contracts using the Data Contract CLI

+The workshop has been given at the [Data Mesh Live 2025 conference](https://2025.datameshlive.com/program/data-contract-workshop-using-open-source-tooling/).

 ## Introduction (20 mins)

-We introduce the Open Data Contract Standard and the popular open source tool Data Contract CLI to lay a foundation of the YAML format and the tool we will use throught the session.
+We introduce the Open Data Contract Standard and the popular open source tool Data Contract CLI to lay a foundation of the YAML format and the tool we will use throughout the session.

 ### Steps
 1. Intro (Show Project Structure)